 "The Museum Management and Curatorship program at Fleming prepared me with hands-on, practical training in the Museum field.
 Each assignment was relevant to the work I'm doing now - I still even refer to my class notes!
 I would also say that the wonderful, supportive staff that they have running the program really made a difference.”
 Amanda Sittrop, Program Graduate, White Rock Museum and Archives, Collections and Exhibits Coordinator

 "The Fleming Museum Management and Curatorship Program provided me with an informative and creative environment to learn the skills and theoretical principles necessary to apply my university education to opportunities in a broad museum context.
 I was able to explore career options in the heritage sector with a competitive advantage as a result of completing the program.”
-Jessica Ellison, Program Graduate, Young Canada Works Program Officer, Canadian Canoe Museum
+Jessica Ellison, Program Graduate, Young Canada Works Program Officer, Canadian Museum Association

 Why Choose Fleming